|Material||Beeswax & Isopropyl Palmitate|

 |MFG.
 LIC No||KTK/28/415/2013|

-Bone Wax is a sterile mixture of beeswax, parafin, and isopropyl palmitate, a wax-softening agent.
+Surgical Bone Wax is a mixture of beeswax, paraffin, and isopropyl palmitate, a wax-softening agent.
 It is opaque and has a waxy odor.
-Bone wax is indicated for use in control of bleeding from bone surfaces.
-Bone wax achieves local hemostasis of bone by acting as a mechanical(tamponade) barrier.
-It does not act biochemically and is nonabsorbable.
-Bone wax is available sterile in individual foil envelopes, each containing 2.5g and packaged in an individually sealed overwrap packet.
-Bone wax is sterillized by Gamma radiation.
+It’s indicated for use in the control of bleeding from bone surfaces.

-Bone Wax is used to control local bleeding from bone surfaces by creating a mechanical (tamponade) barrier.
-Bone wax is supplied sterile in 2.5 gram foil envelopes with sealed overwraps.
-Packets should be opened just prior to use to minimize the possibility of contamination and excessive drying and should be used immediately.
-Bone wax should not be resterilized or subjected to excessive heat.
+- Packets should be opened just prior to use to minimize the possibility of contamination and excessive drying and should be used immediately.
+The Surgical Wax should not be re-sterilized or subjected to excessive heat.